 FHA Rules for a Condo Loan

-HUD requires the condo to be listed on its FHA approved condominium list.
-If the condo is not on the list, then the borrower will need to seek conventional financing.
+- FHA-approved condo list: The condo to be listed on the FHA-approved condominium list.
+If the condo is not on the list, the borrower will need to seek a conventional loan.

-The project must be completed for at least a year, with no additions or phases pending.
-This means the first sales in the complex will probably be purchased with cash or by non-FHA types of financing.
+- Construction completion: The project must be completed for at least a year, with no additions or phases pending.

 General Condo Loan Rules

-In complexes where values have fallen across the board, dues are generally delinquent for those in short sale status or bank-owned.
-Percentage minimums apply, and generally at least 85% of homeowner association dues must be in paid on time.
+- HOA delinquencies: In complexes where values have fallen across the board, dues often have not been paid for those in short sale status or those which are bank-owned.
+Percentage minimums apply.
+Most of the time, at least 85% of homeowner association dues must be up to date.

-No lender wants to see pending legislation in a condo complex.
-Many lawsuits are costly and time consuming to resolve.
+- Pending legislation: Lenders don't want to see pending legislation in a condo complex.
+This is because lawsuits can be costly and take a lot of time to resolve.

 - Restrictive covenants: A restrictive covenant is a set of rules that outline what actions the real estate buyer must take or abstain from.
 Many banks will only lend money if the purchase is transferred "in fee simple," which means without restrictions or claims against the property.